Jessika Cowart: Philippines

 In June 2022, Cowart was included in the Philippines squad for the national team's training camp in Europe.
 The training camp was part of the national team's preparation for the 2022 AFF Women's Championship, held in the Philippines.

 Cowart made her debut for the Philippines in a 1–0 friendly loss against Republic of Ireland, coming in as a substitute replacing Dominique Randle in the 67th minute.

 She would make five appearances at the 2022 AFF Women's Championship which the Philippines won.

 In June 2023, Cowart was selected as part of the 23 player Philippines squad for the 2023 FIFA Women's World Cup, which was co-hosted in Australia and New Zealand.
 She started and played in three group-stage matches during the tournament, including a historic victory against New Zealand women's national football team.

 In 2025, Cowart was part of the Philippines squad which won qualification for the 2026 AFC Women’s Asian Cup.

+In February 2026, Cowart was named to the roster for the 2026 AFC Women’s Asian Cup, having previously played in all of the Philippines' matches during a gold medal-winning performance at the 2025 Southeast Asian Games.